zerodaycode/canyon-book/src/crud_mapping/delete.md

 );
 ```

-If we didn't insert it already, let's go ahead:
-`lec.insert().await;`

-So, the `delete` method works by getting the `id` field and make a query based
-on `DELETE FROM table_name WHERE table_name.id = id`.
+So, the `delete` method works by getting the `primary_key` field and make a query based on `DELETE FROM table_name WHERE table_name.<pk_name> = value`.

 `Canyon` will delete that row from the database where the id matches our instance id.

-Note that if you try to make a `DELETE` operation before the `INSERT` one, it will
-It just simply makes no sence to create a random instance and try to perform a `DELETE`
-operation on it, because that data only exists in our code.

-If we didn't insert the data of the instace, we could query the database to retrieve
-an entity that exists in the database, to have real data that we can delete.

-In summary, to delete one record of the database, that record must exists and
-being mapped to an instance.
+In summary, to delete one record of the database, that record must exists and being mapped to an instance.
+If the record for that row was already deleted, any operation on the database is perfomed, but the query is executed.

-Always take care with this kind of action whenever you're working with `Canyon`.
+- Remeber that you have the `_datasource(datasource_name: &str)` alternatives.
+- Remember that, if you don't provide a `#[primary_key]` operation, the *delete* methods won't be generated for your type!